amahadevan99/amahadevan99.github.io/index.md

+<span style="font-size:26px;"> Notes</span>

-Here are some of my notes on various topics that I have tried to understand better.
+Some of my notes on various topics that I have tried to understand better:

 <a href="https://amahadevan99.github.io/files/free_fermions.pdf"> Free fermions and spin chains [PDF]</a>